 Teachers will receive full support from the International Society for Philosophers.
 Students will be able to take a written test at the end of their course, and receive certificates validated by the ISFP.

 School teachers also make up a significant number of individual students taking the Pathways and Associate programs.
-These courses are particularly useful if you are seeking develop your understanding and knowledge of philosophy in order to teach Philosophy AS and A-Level, or Theory of Knowledge and Philosophy papers taken for the International Baccalaureate.
+These courses are particularly useful if you are seeking develop your understanding and knowledge of philosophy in order to teach Philosophy A-Level, or Theory of Knowledge and Philosophy papers taken for the International Baccalaureate.

 When you apply you will be invited to subscribe to the two Pathways e-journals Philosophy Pathways, launched 2001 and Philosophy for Business, launched 2003.